Ale: Pale ale

 In 18th-century England, brewers coined the term "pale ale" to distinguish this golden-hued ale from the more prevalent dark ales of the time.
-The use of hops during fermentation introduces a distinctive bitter aroma, while the general absence of diacetyl groups and the presence of esters contribute to a sweeter and fruitier flavor compared to other ales.
+The use of hops during fermentation introduces a distinctive bitter aroma, while the general absence of diacetyl groups and the presence of esters contribute to a sweeter and fruitier flavour compared to other ales.
 The average alcohol by volume (ABV) of these ales ranges from 3.2% to 5.3%.

 Scotch ale

 Scotch ale, also known as "wee heavy", boasts an exceptionally malty taste accented by sweet malty undertones due to the heavy concentration of esters.
-Generally low in bitterness, it exhibits a deep caramel color, the shade of which may vary depending on the brewing techniques.
+Generally low in bitterness, it exhibits a deep caramel colour, the shade of which may vary depending on the brewing techniques.
 They have a relatively high ABV, falling between 6.6% and 8.5%.

 Summer ale

-British-style summer ale is characteristically lighter in gold color.
-Filled with esters, this beer yields a fruity flavor and maintains a subdued yet weak profile in bitterness and hop.
+British-style summer ale is characteristically lighter in gold colour.
+Filled with esters, this beer yields a fruity flavour and maintains a subdued yet weak profile in bitterness and hop.
 The ale is traditionally high in carbonation due to its respective brewing techniques.
 Falling within the standard ABV range of 3.7% to 5.1% aligns with most beer's typical potency.

 Old ale

 Old ale is classified as an intensely dark red ale.
 It is said to have a fruity aroma, with brewers occasionally adding caramel to sweeten the product.
-The hop flavoring and bitterness of an old ale are relatively low compared to other types of categorized ales.
+The hop flavouring and bitterness of an old ale are relatively low compared to other types of categorized ales.
 Adequately brewing an old ale involves an aging process spanning a few years.
 Upon completion, it yields an extremely sweet drink comparable to wine.
 The final ABV of the ale ranges from 5.0% to 9.3%, with higher percentages correlating to the amount of sugar added during fermentation.

 Brown ale

-Brown ale, distinguished by its dark hue, is commonly enriched with a blend of roasted and caramel malts, leading to a distinctively unique toffee-flavored ale.
+Brown ale, distinguished by its dark hue, is commonly enriched with a blend of roasted and caramel malts, leading to a distinctively unique toffee-flavoured ale.
 Both esters and diacetyl are found in low levels, contributing to the beer's unique taste.
 The ABV of brown ales typically ranges between 4.2% and 6.0%.

 Barley wine

-Barley wine is known for its balance of flavor and high alcohol content.
-The ale's color varies widely depending on the duration of its age, as its flavor profile evolves dramatically over time.
-Low levels of diacetyl and carbonation are found in all barely wines, while esters are found in high quantities, contributing to a low bitter fruity flavor and aroma.
-The flavors of barley wines are diverse, ranging from bread-like to hints of molasses and toffee.
+Barley wine is known for its balance of flavour and high alcohol content.
+The ale's colour varies widely depending on the duration of its age, as its flavour profile evolves dramatically over time.
+Low levels of diacetyl and carbonation are found in all barely wines, while esters are found in high quantities, contributing to a low bitter fruity flavour and aroma.
+The flavours of barley wines are diverse, ranging from bread-like to hints of molasses and toffee.
 They have an unusually high ABV, ranging from 8.5% to 12.2%.